You are here

 - Date(s) of approval and revision

-- Further details on the content and format of the product information are detailed in the Form for providing product information (this form will be updated when the new format goes live)
+Further details on the content and format of the product information are detailed in the Form for providing product information.

-Approximately 90 per cent of registered prescription medicines have PI documents that are available through the TGA website.
+Approximately 90 per cent of prescription medicines, and some registered non-prescription medicines and biologicals have PI documents that are available through the TGA website.
 There are a number of reasons why a PI document may not be available including:

-- the medicine is newly registered and the PI document has not yet been lodged
+- the therapeutic good is newly registered and the PI document has not yet been lodged

-- the medicine is not classed as a registered prescription medicine, for example it may be a listed medicine that is available without a prescription
+- the therapeutic good is not classed as a prescription medicine, non-prescription medicine or biological, for example it may be a listed medicine

-- the medicine was "grandfathered" onto the ARTG at the time of commencement of the legislation in 1991
+- the therapeutic good was "grandfathered" onto the ARTG at the time of commencement of the legislation in 1991

 If you are looking for a PI document that is not available on the TGA website, contact the sponsor of the medicine directly.